mdirolf/nginx-gridfs/README.rst

     Chris Triolo,
     and everyone listed in the Credits section below

+Note from Mike: I'm no longer actively maintaining this project.
+If you're interested in becoming the new maintainer please shoot me an email.

 About
 =====
 **nginx-gridfs** is an `Nginx <http://nginx.net/>`_ module to serve